Turns | Steering | Intersections | Signs

 Hand Over Hand Steering

-Use the drain covers in the center of an intersection to mark the point at which you start to steering for your turn.
+Use the drain covers in the centre of an intersection to mark the point at which you start to steering for your turn.
 This ensures that you'll be perfectly lined up with your new lane as you exit the turn.

 This video is more specific to race track driving but the concepts of how to control a vehicle and steer in a slide are the same.